Pickelhaupt/EUC-Dash-ESP32/README.md

 - Battery level
 - Current
 - Temperature
+- Current time
+- Time and date when disconnected
 ### Supported Models
 Only supports Kingsong wheels at the moment.
 Might work with Gotway as well since the protocols are very similar.
 ## Screenshot